Acceptable Use Policy

 - Office of Information Technology (IT):The Office of Information Technology is responsible for maintaining this Acceptable Use Policy and implementing controls to prevent and detect abuse of Enterprise systems and resources.

-- Chief Information Officer:The Executive Director of IT is responsible for setting overall policy regarding Enterprise computers, networks, and information systems use and protection.
+- Chief Information Officer:Is responsible for setting overall policy regarding Enterprise computers, networks, and information systems use and protection.

-- IT Security:The IT Security division is responsible for advising IT on what controls and technologies must be used to monitor and detect unacceptable system use, and for performing monitoring and detection of system misuse.
+- IT Security:The IT Security division is responsible for approving exceptions to the policy and advising IT on what controls and technologies must be used to monitor and detect unacceptable system use, and for performing monitoring and detection of system misuse.

 - IT Leadership:IT Leadership is responsible for periodically reviewing this policy and for educating the user community about ethical and secure use of Enterprise information systems.